 Each discussion section focused on a particular ethical dilemma.
 Students were required to analyze morally problematic situations, and to develop and argue for their own ethical views with regard to the issue in question.
 Jane was highly proficient in applying the course material in analyzing the problem situations.
 She always explained her views very concisely and gave supporting arguments that were both clear and persuasive.
 Jane also demonstrated good teamwork skills in group assignments.

 At a personal level, Jane is a well disciplined, industrious student with a pleasant personality.
 She went well beyond the course requirements in the quantity and quality of her project, putting in a lot of extra research and attending office hours every week.
 Throughout the course, Jane demonstrated great perseverance and initiative.
 Not only was she interested in and motivated to learn the material, but she also put great work into assimilating it to her own experience and developing her own ideas about each ethical topic that we discussed.
+Jane has been an example of hard work.

 Jane is unquestionably an exceptional candidate for graduate study in Ethics.
 Jane’s work in Philosophy 111 suggests that she would greatly benefit from the opportunities for intellectual development provided by a sustained period of graduate study.
 She has proven herself to have the perseverance, initiative, and intellectual creativity necessary to complete an advanced graduate degree.
 I would therefore highly recommend Jane Doe.